By the Playbook staff

 Health care systems and ACOs have become interested in better serving economically disadvantaged and culturally diverse communities through use of community health workers (CHWs); lay persons with a deep understanding of the communities and populations they serve.
 The CHWs serve as a liaison between health care providers, social service agencies and the community to facilitate access to services and improve the quality and cultural competence of service delivery.

-Rob Mechanic: Why did the Geisinger Health system decide to start a community health assistant initiative?
+Q: Why did the Geisinger Health System decide to start a community health assistant initiative?

 So, we put together a pilot program with community health workers designed to introduce patients to available service providers and actually help them sign up for services.
 We wanted to see how we could better close those gaps, and what impact it would have on the health of our population.
 We started a three-year pilot where we hired community health assistants and a few social workers to work with communities in five counties to develop a program that would connect patients who were at risk for social determinants of health to the resources that would help them the most.